A Surprising Relationship: Parkinson’s Disease & Melanoma

-Research shows that PD patients have a higher risk of developing melanoma, and melanoma patients have a higher risk of developing PD.
+Research shows that people with PD have a higher risk of developing melanoma, and people with melanoma have a higher risk of developing PD.
 But what causes this relationship?
 How does family history increase your risk?
 And what should you do next?

-The relationship between melanoma and PD runs both ways: Specifically, PD patients are 4x more likely to develop melanoma, and melanoma patients have 4x the risk of developing PD.1 Even given these statistics, it is important to know that many PD patients will not develop melanoma, and many melanoma patients will not develop PD.
+The relationship between melanoma and PD runs both ways: Specifically, people with PD are 4x more likely to develop melanoma, and people with melanoma have 4x the risk of developing PD.1 Even given these statistics, it is important to know that many people with PD will not develop melanoma, and many people with melanoma will not develop PD.
 However, if you are affected by either of these conditions, you should talk to your doctor about your risk factors.

 What about family history?

-Since the 1970s, researchers believed that levodopa (a common therapy for Parkinson’s disease) caused melanoma in Parkinson’s patients.1,3,4 Levodopa impacts the body’s creation of melanin and melanocytes, leading scientists to blame this drug for higher incidence of melanoma in PD patients.
+Since the 1970s, researchers believed that levodopa (a common therapy for Parkinson’s disease) caused melanoma in people with Parkinson’s.1,3,4 Levodopa impacts the body’s creation of melanin and melanocytes, leading scientists to blame this drug for a higher incidence of melanoma in people with PD.
 Many research studies have since reported that levodopa does not cause melanoma, but no one knows exactly why this association between melanoma and PD exists.2,4

 Although the exact relationship between PD and melanoma is still a mystery, researchers have suggested many other reasons for this association, including social-environmental factors, immune system irregularities, and genetics.

 Both PD and melanoma are associated with melanin (the pigment that colors your hair, skin, and eyes)5.
 PD is caused by the death of dopamine-producing cells (which are high in melanin), while melanoma results from the overproduction of melanin-creating cells.
 Although these changes are different (PD results from the loss of cells, while melanoma results from the overproduction of cells), both conditions result from melanin-related abnormalities.
-Therefore, some researchers believe that PD and melanoma patients share the same immune system irregularities2.
+Therefore, some researchers believe that people with PD and people with melanoma share the same immune system irregularities2.

 Melanoma and PD are associated with some of the same non-changeable, genetic factors, such as race, sex, and skin type.
-Your risk of PD and your risk of melanoma both increase if you are a man, if you are White, and/or if you have fair skin.6,7 Therefore, based on these genetic similarities, some researchers believe that the same genetic abnormality affects both PD and melanoma patients.1,3
+Your risk of PD and your risk of melanoma both increase if you are a man, if you are White, and/or if you have fair skin.6,7 Therefore, based on these genetic similarities, some researchers believe that the same genetic abnormality affects both people with PD and people with melanoma.1,3

 What should I do if I have Parkinson’s disease?

-PD patients should have regular screenings for melanoma, which may include seeing a dermatologist for a total body skin exam.1,2,4 Individuals affected by PD should also take steps to minimize their risk of melanoma, such as reducing UV exposure and checking your skin regularly for any changes.
+People with PD should have regular screenings for melanoma, which may include seeing a dermatologist for a total body skin exam.1,2,4 People affected by PD should also take steps to minimize their risk of melanoma, such as reducing UV exposure and checking your skin regularly for any changes.
 You should also talk to your PD providers about melanoma.